sidkiamri/InfiniteMobilityApp-flutter/README.md

 Dart
 Bluetooth Low Energy (BLE)
 Contributing
-If you wish to contribute to the Infinite Mobility App, please follow these steps:
+We welcome contributions to TrashReduce!
+If you would like to contribute to the project, please follow these steps:

 Fork the repository.

-Create a new branch for your feature: git checkout -b feature-name.
+Create a new branch for your feature or bug fix.

-Commit your changes: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature-name.
+Commit your changes and push them to your fork.

-Submit a pull request.
+Submit a pull request, explaining the changes you have made and their purpose.

+Support
+If you encounter any issues while using TrashReduce or have any questions, please open an issue on the GitHub repository.
+We will be happy to assist you.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+Acknowledgements
+We would like to thank the following resources for their valuable contributions to the development of TrashReduce:

+Resource 1
+Resource 2
+Resource 3
+Special thanks to our beta testers for their valuable feedback and suggestions.

+Contact
+For any inquiries or further information, please contact us:

+Sidki Amri: sidki.amri@esprit.tn
+Mohamed Taha Mejoub: rayen.mejdoub@esprit.tn